dustinpfister/blog_posts/_posts/js-event-object.md

 ### 7.3 - Get parent element example

 So then this event propagation can be used as one of many ways to go about [getting a reference to a parent element](/2019/02/21/js-get-parent-element/).
+Although there may be a whole lot of other ways of doing so that are far less complex such as just making use of the parentNode or parent element properties of a child element when having such a reference before hand is the case.

 ```html
 <html>